 DOPPLER LOG - An Furuno doppler speed log is installed in the chart room for ship speed measurements; its output is available on a repeater in the lab.
 (Also see ACOUSTIC DOPPLER CURRENT PROFILER in this section.)

 DRAINS - (See also CHEMICALS in this section.)
-Main lab sinks drain directly overboard, or into the sewage holding tanks.
-Ship's engineers control the drain routing and should be consulted in advance about any dangerous or corrosive chemicals you plan to put into any drains.
+All lab sinks drain directly overboard, or into the sewage holding tanks.
+Ship's engineers control the drain routing and should be consulted about specific drainage requirements.

-ECHOSOUNDING - There is an array of 12 TR-109 transducers which operate at 3.5 kHz, and two 12 kHz transducers which are operated individually.
+ECHOSOUNDING - There is a 16-element array of transducers which operate at 3.5 kHz, and two MASSA 12 kHz transducers which are operated individually.
 These can be accessible by portable deck units behind the forward server racks in the electronics/computer lab.
-These are normally used by the Knudsen 3260 deck unit (primary), or the 320B/R (backup) for sub-bottom profiling and/or singlebeam depth sounding.
+These are normally used by the Knudsen 3260 deck unit for sub-bottom profiling and/or singlebeam depth sounding.
 The data is digitized and may be stored in SEG-Y format.
-Data is graphically displayed on a the display array and optionally on paper.
+Data is graphically displayed on the display array.

-There is also a Kongsberg EM122 12 kHz multibeam for bathymetry data.
-The main power and transceiver units are in the dry stores room, two decks down from the main deck.
+There is also a Kongsberg EM124 12 kHz multibeam for bathymetry data.
+The main power and transceiver units are in the Transceiver room, two decks down from the main deck.

 • 2 1,500 kVA transformers 600vac to 480vac